-If you are looking for a holistic approach to assess, restore, and maintain the health of your spine and the nervous system, Chiropractors are the experts.
-Not only do they receive a minimum of six years of full-time, specialized education on the health of the spine and nervous system, they will give you a complete picture of what is going on with your spine to help restore function so proper healing can take place.
+If you are looking for a holistic approach to assessing, restoring, and maintaining the health of your spine and the nervous system, Chiropractors are the experts.
+Not only do they receive a minimum of six years of full-time, specialized education on the health of the spine and nervous system, but they will also give you a complete picture of what is going on with your spine to help restore function so proper healing can take place.

 Chiropractors believe all systems in the body are connected, and they aim to create proper movement and function within all tissues (not just individual tissues or systems).
-This method not only helps with current back pain, but prevents long-term damage and other health problems from arising.
+Chiropractic care not only helps with current back and neck pain but prevents long-term damage and other health problems from arising.

-On the other hand, physiotherapists are also able to help with back pain as they specialize in musculoskeletal injuries.
+On the other hand, physiotherapists are also able to help with back pain and sports injuries as they specialize in musculoskeletal injuries.
 They place more emphasis on working with individual tissues which have been injured, rather than the entire body as an interconnected system.
 They do not have the same amount of required education and training as chiropractors, but they still have effective pain management strategies.

 If you are experiencing pain or discomfort, your first priority should be to get professionally examined, so that your practitioner can work with you and advise on a treatment best for your condition.
 Both chiropractors and physiotherapists give exercises and advice to help manage injuries and medical conditions.